 - Place the onion and the garlic in the food processor and pulse until chopped up.

 - Add the tomato, tomato paste, basil and salt to the food processor and pulse until the tomato is totally chopped up.

 - Pour the mixture into a small pot and simmer for 30 minutes, stirring occasionally.

-I hope you have a happy week.
+I hope that you have a happy week.
 May it be filled with adding new things to your routine that will nourish your gorgeous bod.